achingono/Northwind/README.md

 --------

 I simply fell in love with the concept, but wasn't sure if I could build a scalable real-world application with it.
+Again, I'm not an expert here, but a little research brought me thus far.
+What I found interesting was dealing with the Order-OrderDetail relationship.

 T4 Scaffolding
 --------------